PianaJava/python_projects/README.md

 #18 Adjusted file with modern selenium functionalities

 #19 Small changes on this, added a while loop and removed unused parameter

+#20 Added debud mode, new ip, new functionalities to be adjusted.
+There is a great potential here.